 CCU/ICU nurse with extensive experience in Magnet healthcare systems and Level I trauma centers.
-Motivated intrapreneur with proven history of collaborative participation in administrative committees, chart review, implementation of progressive patient care management models, staff-building, QI, and Root Cause Analysis.
+Motivated intrapreneur with a proven history of collaborative participation in administrative committees, chart review, implementation of progressive patient care management models, staff-building, QI, and Root Cause Analysis.

 High levels of expertise related to trauma, burns, neurology, and stroke protocols.
 Expansive career experience focused on intensive care and critical care.
-Demonstrated ability to readily adapt to new environments.
+Demonstrated the ability to readily adapt to new environments.

 Strong skills in nursing leadership and personnel management, communication, and multidisciplinary collaboration.
 Highly qualified in staff education related to clinical practice, nursing ethics, and development and implementation of policies and procedures.